mautic/developer-documentation-new/docs/design/labelling.rst

 Restore defaults
 ^^^^^^^^^^^^^^^^

-Sets form values to the default settings.
+Sets Form values to the default settings.

 Compare Reset and Undo.